Molting Chickens: What Is It and How to Fix It?

 Summary

 In summary, a little bit of patience can go a long way.
 Be kind to your molting chickens.
 These are very social creatures.
-Offering them support both environmentally and nutritiously can go a long way in the renewal process.
+Offering them support (both environmentally and nutritiously) can go a long way in the renewal process.
 Remember that this is a natural cycle.
-With your support, your chickens will be back producing eggs in no time!
+With your guidance, your chickens will be back producing eggs in no time!

 Leave a Comment